IQSS/dataverse-frontend/README.md

 ### 1. **Unit Tests or Component tests:**

 Unit tests are designed to test individual React components in isolation.
-In our approach, we focus on testing components from the user's perspective, following the principles of the Testing Library.
+In our approach, we focus on testing components from the user's perspective, following the principles of the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 This means:

 - **Test What Users See:** Focus on the output of the components, such as text, interactions, and the DOM, rather than internal implementation details like classes or functions.